 If you want something a little newer, there are many ways to go, too.
 Especially since three-wheelers are becoming increasingly popular as 'green' vehicles.
 If you want something that offers more speed than Earth-friendliness, consider the Campagna Motors three-wheeled T-Rex.
 It has a 200 horsepower engine in a body that only weighs 1,040 pounds (471.7 kilograms).
 This offers a stunningly fast three-wheel automobile that, at $50,000, can put supercars that cost four times as much to shame [source: Campagna Motors].

 If you decide to go the three-wheel route, know that you aren't alone.
 Millions of people use these vehicles around the world every day as their main source of transportation or as a just-for-fun way of getting around town.
 And with the advantages they present to electric, hybrid and other eco-friendly car designs, it doesn't look like they're going away anytime soon.

-To read more about three-wheel cars and other related topics, follow the links on the next page.
+To read more about three-wheel cars and other related topics, follow the links below.

 - Autoclassic.com.
 "1948 Bond Minicar 3-wheeler."
 (Feb.
 25, 2009) http://www.autoclassic.com/features/classic_car_history/bond_minicar_3_wheeler.html

 - Beckman, Randolph.
 "3-Wheel Cars: Some answers to questions we forgot to ask."
 (Feb.
 25, 2009) http://www.designmassif.com/trihawk/articles/3wc/article_text.htm